Fake orgasm: Other factors

-Feminists have asserted that women faking orgasms is a sign of male-centered sexuality; in a society that celebrates only male sexual pleasure, women may feel pressured to engage in acts that bring their male partners to orgasm but that do not provide them physical pleasure.
-Women in a discussion group in 1967 analyzed their motivations for faking orgasms and decided that faking was a response to pressures placed upon them by men.
-As such, the urge to fake an orgasm often sits in a broader context of other problems with sexual repression or male-centered sexuality.
+Feminists researchers have asserted that women faking orgasms is a sign of male-centered sexuality; in a society that celebrates only male sexual pleasure, women may feel pressured to engage in acts that bring their male partners to orgasm but that do not provide them physical pleasure.
+Women in a discussion group in 1967 analyzed their motivations for faking orgasms and decided that faking was a response to these pressures.
+As such, the urge to fake an orgasm often sits in a broader context of other problems with sexual repression and orgasm imperative, the idea that orgasm (both male and female) is a necessary component for a successful or validated sexual experience.
 Many of these women also experienced feelings such as sexual rejection by their partners, or on the other hand, unwanted sexual attention; some were afraid to tell their partners what they wanted, and others said their partners resented being told what they wanted.

+Another factor could be anti-feminist values and the defense of traditional gender roles.
+A study revealed that women with anti-feminist values or who perpetuated ambivalent sexism, were more likely to fake orgasms than those with feminist or progressist values, those who rejected this practice because it goes against her belief in a woman's right to pleasure.

 Hugo M. Mialon developed a game theoretical analysis of faking orgasms as a signaling game.
 Only some of the predictions of his model were consistent with survey data used to check the validity of the model.
 Among other things, the survey data suggested that both women and men who would be more concerned if their partner were faking are less likely to fake themselves, and that older women and men are more likely to fake than younger ones.

 One study of orgasm found that women who fake orgasms were more likely to neglect their partners and flirt with other men at social gatherings.
 The authors of this study speculated that women who fake orgasms may be more likely to engage in sexual intercourse with men other than their partner, although they recommended caution at interpreting their findings due to a small data set and a large number of variables being studied.
+Other study revealed women with higher incomes than their partner are twice as likely to fake orgasms and have a lower rate of sexual satisfaction.
+Perceived masculine fragility also increases fake orgasms and decreases satisfaction.